-From babysitters to doormen to hairstylists, we've broken down the rules of proper Christmas tipping etiquitte to ensure jolly holidays all around.
-We know budgets are a little bit different than they were last year... that's why we've completely revamped our tipping guide for 2012!
-Remember: for some a gift is great while for others cash is king.
-See our easy chart below for guidance.
+From babysitters to doormen to hairstylists, we've broken down the rules of proper Christmas tipping etiquette to ensure jolly holidays all around.
+Remember: for some a gift is great, while for others cash is king.
+Use our chart below for guidance.

 Who gets what?(click on one of these recipients to see our helpful tipping hints)

 Babysitter » Apartment Doorman » Housekeeper » Full-time Nanny » Building Superintendent » Beautician » Day Care Staff » Country Club Staff » Newspaper Carrier » Coach, Activity Instructor » Dog Walker » Package Delivery Man » Teacher » Garbage Collector » Personal Trainer » Mail Carrier » Gardener » Assistant » Hairstylist »

 Give them gifts!A wrapped gift says that you're not only thankful for all of their hard work, but you've taken the time to get to know them too.

 Budget: One or two nights pay